Metal Roof Cost

 - Labour costs, installation timescales, planning permission and regulations, and project extras

 With the rain and unpredictable weather we get in the UK, it’s no surprise that metal roofs are becoming more and more popular with homeowners.
-Compared to other materials, metal roofing has a 40-year lifespan, is weatherproof and requires very little maintenance.
+Compared to other materials, metal roofing typically lasts 40 to 70 years, is weatherproof, and requires very little maintenance.

 If you’re looking to update or replace your roof, then you’re in the right place.
 In this guide, we’ll break down everything you need to know about metal roofing, including the costs, installation time and pros and cons compared to other roofing materials.